abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 <validation step="8e646bae-8cc0-4e44-8b11-fb2af82ffd89" />

-## Exercise 5: Implementing Microsoft Entra ID integration features in AD DS
+## Exercise 5: Implementing Microsoft Entra ID integration features in AD DS (READ ONLY)

+This exercise has been made read-only, as synchronization may take up to 72 hours to fully take effect.

 ### Task 1: Enable password writeback in Microsoft Entra Connect